dbough/Flickr-Photoblog/README.md

 Overview
 --------
 Flickr Photoblog allows you to create a blog post using photos and photo descriptions gathered from Flickr.com.
-With as little as three arguments, you can create html for a post that can be dropped into any blog, or, if you prefer, you can create a full, stand alone web page.
+With as little as three arguments, you can create html that can be dropped into any blog post or, if you prefer, you can create a full, stand alone web page.

 Why?
 ----
-Inspiration for Flickr Photoblog was garnered from DannyChoo.com; a blog about the wonders of Japan.
-I had noticed that the photos and text used in some blog posts were identical to their Flickr counterparts.
-I figured Danny didn't create both copies by hand and so I started investigating ways to do the same thing programatically.
+Inspiration for Flickr Photoblog was garnered from http://www.DannyChoo.com; a blog about Japan.
+I had noticed that the photos and text used in some posts were identical to their Flickr counterparts.
+I figured Danny didn't create both copies by hand and so I began investigating ways to do the same thing programatically.

 Requirements
 ------------